NLCaceres/my-portfolio/README.md

     BUT updating as much as it can nonetheless.
 This can be good and bad!
 It'll resolve any Gemfile lock issues as an example but may cause breaking changes
   - `bundle outdated --minor` and `bundle outdated --filter-minor` particularly helpful for checking for smaller upgrades and preventing said breaking changes before running `bundle update`
     - BUT just flat out using `bundle update --minor` DOES guarantee only minor upgrades (e.g. 1.0 to 1.1) will happen if the Gemfile permits such updates to happen for certain packages (i.e. "~> 1.0" and "'>= 1.0', '< 2.0'" would both get minor updates!)
+- Bundler can be configured via a file named 'config' placed in a '.bundle' folder
+  - There is a TON of options to configure how Bundler runs.
+[For the keys, check out this 'bundler config' doc page](https://bundler.io/v2.3/man/bundle-config.1.html)
+    - BUT the most important key is 'path' which defines where Bundler installs gems
+      - To set it, run `bundle config set --local path vendor/bundle`
+      - Typically 'path' is set to vendor/bundle (same as running `bundle install --deployment`)
+      - Setting 'path' avoids installing gems to the global gem list, isolating your app
+  - To create a config file, just run `bundle config set --local <key> <value>`.
+By setting some config key, bundler will automatically create the config file with the new value all setup and ready to go.
+    - The local flag isn't technically needed since it's the default (as opposed to --global) BUT it's a useful reminder that you're configuring your local directory
 ### Rails and its Commands
 - Useful Rails Commands - To Serve and Display Locally `bin/rails s & yarn --cwd react-client start`
   - For list of commands, run `bin/rails` in the root rails dir